emacselements/markdown-pdf/README.md

-# markdown-pdf / markdown-odt
+# markdown-pdf / markdown-odt / markdown-docx

-Export markdown files to beautifully formatted PDFs or ODT documents from Emacs.
+Export markdown files to beautifully formatted PDFs, ODT, or DOCX documents from Emacs.
 Inspired by the VSCode "Markdown PDF" extension.

 ## Support